Net-Metered SolarLock in Low Electricity Prices with OREC

 LDCs across Eastern Ontario, such as Hydro Ottawa and Hydro One, allow a net metering customer to generate electricity for their own use from a renewable energy source such as wind, water, solar, biogas, or biomass.
 Batteries can also be part of a net metered system.
 There is no size limit on the generation facility.
 Credits are accumulated for every kWh generated and given a dollar value based on the customer’s rate class and on when the electricity is produced.
 These credits are then used to offset the electricity charge portion of a customer’s electricity bill not the delivery, fixed, or demand charges.
 Excess credits can be carried forward for one year.

-Hydro Ottawa fees to set up a net metering account include the cost of a new meter, an account setup charge, an $18 monthly service charge and, in some circumstances, an administration charge.
+Hydro Ottawa fees to set up a net metering account include the cost of a new meter, an account setup charge, and in some circumstances, an administration charge.

 Read the complete Net Metering Report (1.4 mb PDF) produced by the Ottawa Renewable Energy Co-operative with support from the City of Ottawa.

 What is net metering?

 Net metering allows you to install solar panels on your roof or property for your self-consumption.
 It is the next step in the evolution of Ontario’s solar market.